fdeblasio/pokeemerald-expansion/README.md

 - Slaking:
     - Learns Giga Impact by level up

+- Nincada:
+    - Learns Mud Slap at level 1 and now learns Mud Shot in its place at level 15

-- Nincada/Ninjask/Shedinja:
+- Ninjask/Shedinja:
-    - Learn Leech Life by level up
+    - Learn Leech Life and Mud Shot by level up

 - Whismur:
     - Learn Disarming Voice by level up